3liz/py-qgis-server/README.md

 ## Description

-This is a asynchronous HTTP server written in python on top of the [tornado](http://www.tornadoweb.org/en/stable/) framework.
+This is a asynchronous HTTP Qgis server written in python on top of the [tornado](http://www.tornadoweb.org/en/stable/) framework and the
+0MQ messaging framework for distributing requests workers.

+It is based on the new Qgis 3 server API for efficiently passing requests/responses using 0MQ messaging framework to workers.

 The server may be run as a self-contained single service or as a proxy server with an arbitrary number of workers running remotely or locally.
 Independant workers connect automatically to the front-end proxy with no need of special configuration on the proxy side.
 Thus, this is ideal for auto-scaling configuration for use with container orchestrator as Rancher, Swarm or Kubernetes.

+The server is aimed at solving some real situations encountered in production environment: zero conf scalability, handle long-running request situation, auto restart...

+## Features

+- Multiples workers
+- Fair queuing request dispatching
+- Timeout for long running/stalled requests
+- Full support of qgis server plugins
+- Auto-restart trigger for workers
+- Support streamed/chunked responses

 ## Requirements: